DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |Help| replace:: go to the document for the |user interface|
 .. |Home| replace:: the keyboard Home key
 .. |HomeKey| replace:: the Android Home key
-.. |InputModeBraille| replace:: set the input mode to braille
-.. |InputModeConfirm| replace:: show the current input mode setting
-.. |InputModeText| replace:: set the input mode to text
 .. |LineNext| replace:: go to the start of the next line
 .. |LinePrevious| replace:: go to the start of the previous line
 .. |LiteraryBrailleOff| replace:: select computer braille (eight dots) mode